katiestar99/ansible/docs/docsite/rst/dev_guide/developing_modules.rst

 Should you develop a module?
 ****************************

-Developing Ansible modules is easy, but often it is not necessary.
+Developing Assible modules is easy, but often it is not necessary.
 Before you start writing a new module, ask:

 1. Does a similar module already exist?

 An existing module may cover the functionality you want.
-Ansible collections include thousands of modules.
-Search our :ref:`list of included collections <list_of_collections>` or `Ansible Galaxy <https://galaxy.ansible.com>`_ to see if an existing module does what you need.
+Assible collections include thousands of modules.
+Search our :ref:`list of included collections <list_of_collections>` or `Assible Galaxy <https://galaxy.assible.com>`_ to see if an existing module does what you need.

 2. Should you use or develop an action plugin instead of a module?